 Inside the Institute’s laboratory, The Duchess received a briefing on its work in perinatal research before meeting with academics leading research in perinatal psychiatry.

-Duchess was briefed about the ‘avatars’ – computer representations of people – are used to help schizophrenic mothers.
+The Duchess of Cambridge was briefed about the ‘avatars’ – computer representations of people – are used to help schizophrenic mothers.
 During briefing keeping the mood light, Duchess joked, “Oh, okay, as in the movie Avatar?”

 — SLaM QI (@SLAM_QI) January 24, 2018

-Later on, Duchess headed towards the Bethlem Royal Hospital to visit the Mother and Baby Unit at the Hospital that is part of South London Maudsley NHS Foundation Trust.
+Later on, The Duchess of Cambridge headed towards the Bethlem Royal Hospital to visit the Mother and Baby Unit at the Hospital that is part of South London Maudsley NHS Foundation Trust.

 The unit specializes in the treatment of antenatal and postnatal mental health illnesses including postnatal depression and postpartum psychosis.